Interested In Becoming A Therapist? Career, Training, And Educational Requirements

 Cost Of Degrees

-Fees for a bachelor's in psychology vary from university to university and can cost anywhere from $8,000 a year to $60,000 including fees, tuition, room and board, and books and supplies.
+Fees for a bachelor's in psychology vary from university to university and can cost anywhere from $8,000 a year to $60,000 including fees, tuition, room and board, books, and supplies.

 Likewise, a master's in psychology varies from university to university and can cost anywhere between $8,000 and $60,000 a year.

-The cost of a doctorate in the U.S.A is anywhere between $28,000 and $40,000 a year, but students can apply for partial or full funding from the many government and institution schemes available.
+The cost of a doctorate in the U.S.A is anywhere between $28,000 and $40,000 a year, but students can apply for partial or full funding from the many institutions.

 Applying For Associate Counselor Status And Registering As An Intern